Thanuja0911/linux/README.md

 sudo apt install build-essential libncurses-dev bison flex libssl-dev libelf-dev
 ```

 Then, using the cloned kernel source, we configured the kernel build environment.
-This included using make **menuconfig** to ensure the necessary components, like KVM support, were enabled for our custom kernel build.
+We copied the default gcp config file from the boot directory and then we used **menuconfig** to ensure the necessary components, like KVM support, were enabled for our custom kernel build.
 We also need to ensure that the following lines in your config file are set to empty strings if not you may come across compilation errors related to certificates, you can edit your file using text editors like vim or nano

 ```